|

 This is quite a good

-reaction to demonstrate Le Chatelier's equilibrium principles:
+reaction to demonstrate Le Chatelier's equilibrium principle:

 -